-The Animal Control/PST person began cross training in Evidence duties.
+The PST began cross training in Evidence duties.
 The part time/hourly restrictions limited the amount of on-site training completed; however the PST was able to attend the Colorado Association of Property and Evidence Technicians (C.A.P.E.T.)
 Conference this year.

-The police department has sponsored a second pet through the "Get a Pet Out of Jail" program.
+The police department sponsored a second pet through the "Get a Pet Out of Jail" program.
 The purpose of the program is to promote responsible pet ownership through education; developing positive relationships with the public and to assist Mesa County Animal Services in the placement of pets into good homes.